Full name Hamish John Hamilton Marshall

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-His maiden Test century came in March 2005 against Australia, no less - an innings of 146, in which he was unshakeable against pace, although Brett Lee had been omitted.
-Another big hundred, this time 160, came at the hands of the Sri Lankans in April, which sparked the interest of Gloucestershire who, in November, signed him and his team-mate Shane Bond for 2006.
 Marshall struggled to hold down a place in New Zealand's ODI side through 2006-07 and although he was not picked in the World Cup squad, he later joined the team as a replacement when Lou Vincent broke his wrist.
-Marshall played three games in the Caribbean but surprised New Zealand by refusing a national contract for 2007-08 so he could pursue a career in county cricket.
+Marshall played three games in the Caribbean but then sprung a surprise by refusing a national contract.

 Marshall also played in the rebel Indian Cricket League in 2008 for the Royal Bengal Tigers.
 And his twin brother James has also played for New Zealand.